 Many parents experience difficulties getting their toddler to sleep at some point.
 Babies, toddlers and children of all ages do wake at night, and this is normal.

-Sleep struggles may include your child staying up too late, not staying in their own bed, not being able to fall to sleep on their own or waking up during the night in distress.
+Some common sleep struggles may include your child staying up too late, not staying in their own bed, not being able to fall to sleep on their own or waking up during the night in distress.

 Children are creatures of habit, so the most important thing when it comes to sleep is establishing a good bedtime routine.
 This won’t happen straightaway, but once the routine is in place it will be very effective.

 You’ll find advice below about what this routine could include.

 Establishing a good evening routine

 - Decide on a reasonable bedtime for your child, and start the evening wind-down around one hour before this

 - If your child is in a habit of going to bed very late, gradually bring their bedtime forward by 15 minutes each night until you reach the bedtime that you want

 - A good bedtime routine could look something like this: Enjoy some warm ‘bedtime’ milk, bath time, changing into pyjamas in a low lit room, brushing teeth (at least 30 minutes after milk), a calm story read to your child in their own bed and cuddles.
 This can be adjusted to suit you and your child